 Obstetrics & Gynecology (OB-GYN)

-It's also important to make an honest assessment of yourself, your partner and your relationship.
+It's important to make an honest assessment of yourself, your partner and your relationship.
 You may have different birth control needs if you have sex often or you're not in a monogamous relationship.
-Ideally, you and your partner will discuss the options and reach a mutually beneficial decision.
+Ideally, you and your partner should discuss the options and reach a mutually beneficial decision.

 Birth Control Options

 Birth Control Pills